btzy/autotimetable/README.md

 # Autotimetable

 Autotimetable is an automatic timetable generator library written in C++ for National University of Singapore (NUS) modules.
-It uses a non-probabilistic recursive backtracking algorithm to find the best timetable amongst all possible combinations, hence, it will always generate the *best* timetable possible (of course, this is limited to the evaluation criteria available to Autotimetable (see what it can do below)).
+It uses an optimized non-probabilistic recursive backtracking algorithm to find the best timetable amongst all possible combinations, hence, it will always generate the *best* timetable possible (of course, this is limited to the evaluation criteria available to Autotimetable (see what it can do below)).

 The library is in `autotimetable.cpp` (and the accompanying header file, `autotimetable.hpp`).

-Under normal use, speed of the generation engine is usually less than 50 ms and very likely less than 500 ms (counting the time in the Autotimetable algorithm only, not the loading of modules from file).
+Under normal use, the speed of the generation engine is usually less than 5 ms, and extremely likely to be less than 50 ms (counting the time in the Autotimetable engine only, not the loading of modules from file).

 To make usage more convenient, a `main.cpp` file is provided to allow the library to be compiled as a command-line program, and read module data in NUSMods format.

+For now, the command-line interface is the only way to use this library, but I envision compiling the engine to a WebAssembly to be used with a web-based UI in the future.

 Note: Autotimetable will **not** detect examination schedule clashes.
 Please check the examination schedule from somewhere else (e.g. NUSMods).